 Using a digital footprint to assess personality, research shows, can be just as accurate — if not more so — than standard tools.
 And it’s easy to see why.
 People who lack self-awareness may not rate themselves accurately on personality factors.
 Bosses and co-workers may be reluctant to provide honest answers, and they can’t be expected to know how an employee acts in all situations.

 But a machine isn’t incentivized to tell “white lies.”
 Machines don’t have feelings — at least for now.
 And for some leaders, a machine may be the only one willing to give them the tough feedback they need to hear.
 A machine is also able to capture all or most of your social media activity on the cloud, allowing it to make a more comprehensive assessment about who you are and how you tend to behave across situations.

 - Increased time for development.
-Since you won’t need to complete a self-assessment, you can spend more of your development time with a coach or in other skill-building activities.
+Since you won’t need to complete a lengthy self-assessment, you can spend more of your development time with a coach or in other skill-building activities.

 - Less costly.
 Digital tools are less expensive than traditional assessments, which is an important selling point for organizations interested in developing a large group of leaders.

-What Do We Expect to Learn?
+Do We Have Evidence It’s Helping?
+What Does CCL Expect to Learn?

-We want to find out how different leaders choose to express themselves on social media.
+Similarly, we want to find out how different leaders choose to express themselves on social media.
 For example, do more influential leaders tend to tweet thoughtful posts, whereas those with less influence in the organization tweet whatever they’re thinking — even if it’s offensive to others?
 If differences do exist, our goal is to find out if they affect a leader’s chance for success.
 The research could also help us understand what a digital footprint looks like for a successful leader compared to one who is derailing.

 Overall, we hope to uncover and offer insights to help leaders have a more consistent presence online and on the job.